liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 compatibility.

 The `m2e-core` plugin is the standard Maven tooling support for Eclipse.
-The main benefits it provides is dependency resolution classpath management and abstract project configuration framework for adopters.
+The main benefits it provides is dependency resolution classpath management and an abstract project configuration framework for adopters.
 Also, in order for Liferay projects using Maven to be recognized as flexible web projects, we must use the `m2e-wtp` plugin.
-This provides a project configuration mapping between POMs in the Maven model to the flexible web project support in Eclipse.
+This provides project configuration mapping between POMs in the Maven model to the flexible web project support in Eclipse.
 With these two plugin dependencies in place, the only remaining component is making sure that `m2e-core` can recognize the extra lifecycle metadata mappings that